 Dark color paints will often need only one layer that can be put directly over the primer.

 If you have anaglypta or textured wallpaper, it can be painted over just like any drywall.

-In fact, textured vinyl wallpaper offers a perfect way to add texturing to surfaces which can be painted over.
+In fact, textured vinyl wallpaper offers a perfect way to add texturing effect to surfaces that can be painted over.

-In addition to providing your own touch, the wallpaper can also hide imperfections such as the plaster.
+In addition to providing your own touch, the wallpaper can also hide imperfections such as plaster.

 For older homes, textured wallpaper should be strongly considered left underneath the new coats of paint.

 Painting textured vinyl wallpaper is no different than painting over most surfaces.

 You’ll need to put down the drop cloths and cover all surfaces that you do not want the paint to touch.